Native, Nature’s Nurturing … Hot Springs

 California Hot Spring Spas

 Fairmont Sonoma Mission Inn & Spa

-Rest – Recline in the serenity of the relaxation lounge as your body renews and restores
+- Finish by relaxing in the lounge as your body renews

 Solage Calistoga Resort